JanisErdmanis/Jumbo/README.md

 A Julia distribution for science, out of the box.
 This is an example repository demonstrating the bundling of a Julia distribution.
 A Julia distribution is defined by a `Project.toml` file which must contain `name` and `version` fields, similar to Julia packages.
 All listed packages and dependencies are bundled into the stdlib path, making them resistant to accidental precompilations.

+## Installation

+*The following instructions are for end users installing your built applications.*

+- **MSIX (Windows)**: If self-signed, go to MSIX bundle properties and add the certificate to the trusted certificate authorities first (see https://www.advancedinstaller.com/install-test-certificate-from-msix.html).
+Then double-click on the installer and install the app.
+- **Snap (Linux)**: The snap can be installed from a command line: `snap install --classic --dangerous MyApp.snap`
+- **DMG (macOS)**: If self-signed, you need to click on the app first, then go to `Settings -> Privacy & Security`, whitelisting the launch request.
+Then drag and drop the application to the `Applications` folder.
+Launch the application and go again to `Settings -> Privacy & Security` to whitelist it.

+Note that all these extra steps are avoidable with investment in Windows and macOS code signing certificates.
+For Snap, one can try to submit the app to a snap store so it can be installed with a GUI.

 ## Building

 To run the build, install Julia 1.11 or later and execute the following commands: